-One of the first modern Master-Apprentice Programs (also known as Mentor-Apprentice) was started in California through the Native California Network, in 1993.
+One of the first modern Mentor-Apprentice Programs (also known as Master-Apprentice) was started in California through the Native California Network, in 1993.
 These programs are especially useful when speakers of a language are elderly, and so can concentrate on transmitting their knowledge to a 1-3 learners who are dedicated to learning and teaching this language.

 Resources for beginning a Master-Apprentice Program